 From a Taking Children Seriously perspective, parenthood is not about parents acting on (shaping) their passive (lumps of clay) children, any more than childhood is about children acting on (shaping) their passive (lumps of clay) parents.
 Parents and children are all full free individual persons whose lives are their own.
 They are all active moral agents in their own right.
 No one is foisting an agenda on anyone else.

 The Taking Children Seriously parent-child relationship is horizontal, side-by-side, mutual, equal, each individual having the final say with respect to their own life.
-Taking Children Seriously implies everyone being taken seriously including children.
+Taking Children Seriously implies everyone’s ideas being taken seriously, including children’s.

 See also Alison Gopnik’s criticism of the word “parent” used as a verb: